 It is an autoimmune disorder.
 What is an autoimmune disorder?
 Normally, your immune system protects you against invading viruses and bacteria.
 But, in an autoimmune disorder, your own immune system goes haywire.
 It starts to attack your own tissues, such as beta cells in your pancreas.
 Gradually, it kills all of the beta cells.
 Consequently, insulin production comes to a halt.
 Consequently, glucose in your blood starts to rise rapidly.
 A high level of glucose in the blood gives rise to symptoms.

-What Is The Difference Between Type 1 and Type 2 Diabetes?
+What Is the Difference Between Type 1 and Type 2 Diabetes?

-In Type 1 diabetes, there is no production of insulin in your body.
-On the other hand, in Type 2 diabetes, your pancreas is producing insulin, often in large quantities.
+In Type 1 Diabetes, there is no production of insulin in your body.
+On the other hand, in Type 2 Diabetes, your pancreas is producing insulin, often in large quantities.
 However, your body is unable to use it as there is resistance to its action., which is called insulin resistance.

 Which is Worse?
 Type 1 or Type 2 Diabetes?

 Type 1 is worse than Type 2 in the sense that you have to take insulin for the rest of your life.
 What happens if you don’t take insulin?
-Your blood sugars escalate to danger levels rapidly and you may develop a life-threatening condition, called diabetes ketoacidosis.
+Your blood sugars escalate to dangerous levels rapidly and you may develop a life-threatening condition, called diabetes ketoacidosis.
 In addition, you are more likely to experience hypoglycemia due to your insulin shots.

 Can You Survive Type 1 Diabetes?

 Absolutely, although it brings on some challenges.
 It is important to accept the diagnosis and educate yourself about the details of various treatment plans.
 Then, discuss your options such as insulin shots versus insulin pump with your health care provider.
 You can live a normal life.
 For example, you can pursue most careers that you desire.
 You can date, get married and have children.

 Other Autoimmune Disorders Associated with Type 1 Diabetes